List of former Maryland state highways (2–199): MD 101

 Maryland Route 101 was the designation for Henryton Road from MD 99 near West Friendship north to the Howard–Carroll county line at the South Branch of the Patapsco River at Henryton.
 The highway was constructed as a concrete road between 1924 and 1926.
 MD 101 was removed from the state highway system in 1956.

 MD 102

 Maryland Route 102 was the designation for Maryland Avenue, St. Paul Street, and part of College Avenue in the center of Ellicott City in northeastern Howard County.
 The highway was improved as a concrete road in 1923.
 MD 102 was widened and resurfaced in 1954, then removed from the state highway system in 1956.

-MD 104
+MD 104 (1927–1956)

 Maryland Route 104 was the designation for Ilchester Road from MD 103 near Ellicott City north to the Howard–Baltimore county line at the Patapsco River at Ilchester.
 The highway was paved from the river south to Landing Road by 1910.
 The remainder of MD 104 south to MD 103 was constructed between 1930 and 1932.
 MD 104 was transferred to Howard County maintenance in 1956.